2017 Student Chromebook FAQ

 Q: Is the Chromebook mandatory for my student?

 A: The district Chromebook is not mandatory.
 What is expected is that your student will come to class every day come September with a compatible device for classwork and homework.
-The district is offering a Chromebook free to every Gr.
+The district is offering a Chromebook at no cost to every Gr.
 6-12 student, but each household is certainly welcome to refuse it and BYOD (Bring Your Own Device).
 Your device should be a relatively new Chromebook or a Windows/Mac laptop computer – the latter would have to be checked by the IT staff for adequate security software so the school’s network isn’t compromised.

 NEW!
 Q: Can students bring their own devices (BYOD) rather than use a district Chromebook?